Business Risks and Other Risks

 Water risks |

-Water shortages due to population growth and climate change are serious issues to the Group's business continuity.
-In particular, higher costs for procurement of key raw materials, a tarnished brand image, and restrictions on investment due to stricter regulations are direct consequences for the Group.
+Water shortages caused by population growth and climate change are a serious problem that threatens the continuity of the Group's business in the restaurant industry as a risk that occurs infrequently but has a very high impact.
+In particular, higher costs for the procurement of key raw materials, a tarnished brand image, and limitations on investment due to tighter regulations are direct consequences for the Group.
 Declining raw material yields drive up costs and weaken competitiveness.
-In addition, loss of brand image due to environmental issues at suppliers can lead to consumer disengagement and investor uncertainty.
-In addition, we recognize that tighter water use restrictions and wastewater regulations could limit production activities, increase costs, and deprive us of opportunities for new investment, which is one of the emerging risks that could affect the sustainability of our group's business.
+In addition, environmental issues within the supply chain can damage our brand image, leading to consumer disengagement and investor uncertainty.
+We also recognize that tighter water use restrictions and wastewater regulations could impose operational constraints, increase costs, and limit opportunities for future investment—making this one of the emerging risks that could affect the sustainability of our business.

-To address these risks, we have set a 10% reduction in water withdrawal by 2030 and a 20% reduction by 2050 (compared to 2018 levels), and are raising employee awareness by installing water-saving fixtures in our stores, conducting water conservation activities with all employees working together, and publishing articles on water conservation in our company newsletter.
-For our suppliers, we are working to provide guidance based on CSR surveys based on our CSR guidelines.
+To address these risks, we have set reduction targets for water withdrawal: 10% by 2030 and 20% by 2050 (compared to 2018 levels).
+We are raising employee awareness by installing water-saving fixtures in our stores, promoting company-wide water conservation initiatives, and publishing related articles in our internal newsletters.
+For our suppliers, we are providing guidance through CSR assessments based on our CSR guidelines.

 |